Benefits of a Successful Tax Appeal

-Is your commercial property over-assessed?
+Is your commercial property Over-Assessed?

 If you believe that your commercial tax assessment is too high you may file an appeal to lower your tax burday between October 1, 2025 and April 30, 2026